Jasmine Curtis-Smith

 Jasmine Casandra Curtis-Smith (/tl/; born 6 April 1994) is a Filipino actress.
+She began her screen career in television and later appeared in films such as Transit (2013), Baka Bukas (2016), and Siargao (2017).

+Curtis-Smith's acting recognitions include Best Supporting Actress at Cinemalaya for Transit, Best Actress at Cinema One Originals for Baka Bukas, and Best Supporting Actress awards from the Metro Manila Film Festival and the Luna Awards for Siargao.
+She has also received nominations for a FAMAS Award for Best Supporting Actress for Bonifacio: Ang Unang Pangulo (2014), a Gawad Urian Award for Best Supporting Actress for Siargao, three PMPC Star Awards for Movies for Movie Supporting Actress of the Year for Transit, Dementia (2014), and Siargao, and a PMPC Star Award for Television for a Tadhana episode (2019).

-She is known internationally for her critically acclaimed performance in Hannah Espia's 2013 film Transit, and in the Philippines as the younger sister of fellow actress Anne Curtis.
-She is currently under Sparkle and as an exclusive artist of GMA Network.
+In 2018, she signed as an exclusive artist of the GMA Network.
+She is also the younger sister of fellow actress Anne Curtis.

 Early life

-She was born on 6 April 1994 in Melbourne, Australia as the second daughter of Carmencita Ojales, a Filipino, and James Ernest Curtis-Smith, an Australian lawyer.
-Aside from her older sister Anne, she also has a younger brother named Thomas James, who currently lives in Melbourne, Australia, and had a half-sister named Clare on her father's side who died in 2007 at four months old due to a cardiovascular disease.
-During her first stay in the Philippines, she studied at St. Paul College in Pasig before leaving in 2005 to return to Australia, where she finished her elementary and secondary schooling.
-She graduated high school at Loyola College in Watsonia, Melbourne.
-She attended Ateneo de Manila University.
+She was born on 6 April 1994 in Melbourne, Australia, as the second daughter of Carmencita Ojales, a Filipino, and James Ernest Curtis-Smith (1943–2026), an Australian lawyer.
+Aside from her older sister Anne, she also has a younger brother named Thomas James, who lives in Melbourne, and had a half-sister named Clare on her father's side who died in 2007 at four months old due to a cardiovascular disease.
+During her first stay in the Philippines, she studied at St. Paul College in Pasig before returning to Australia in 2005, where she finished her elementary and secondary schooling.
+She graduated high school from Loyola College in Watsonia, Melbourne.
+She enrolled as a communication major at the Ateneo de Manila University in 2013.
+However, she later took a leave of absence to focus on her growing acting career.